luisejv/le-wagon-react-rails/React_Tooling/01-Setup/README.md

 The two first lines are interesting.

 1. `./bin` is useful when you work on a Ruby project using Bundler.
 [Binstubs](http://bundler.io/v1.10/bundle_binstubs.html) are files that live in the local `bin` folder of your project and can be executed from the command line.
 We used to prefix all our commands (`rails`, `rake`, etc.) with `bundle exec`.
 Thanks to binstubs, we can create a little file we can call with `./bin/rails` or `./bin/rake`.
 Having `./bin` in the `$PATH` means that we can simply type `rails` or `rake` to run this file.
 Very transparent!
 2. `./node_modules/.bin` is something you might not have.
-Open your `~/.zshrc` file with Sublime Text and update the `export PATH` line.
+Open your `~/.zshrc` file with VS code Text and update the `export PATH` line.
 [This is what you should have](https://github.com/lewagon/dotfiles/blob/master/zshrc#L58).
 Having `./node_modules/.bin` in the `$PATH` means that we'll be able to run executables from the NPM packages we download on a project.
 That will be useful for ESLint and Webpack.
 Instead of running `./node_modules/.bin/eslint` we can just type `eslint`!
 Again, very transparent :)

 Once you've updated your `~/.zshrc`, save it, close all your terminals and restart.
 Run the following again: